COS301-SE-2024/The-Republic/software-requirement-specification.md

 - FR14: Users can update their account details.

 ### 📊 Use Case Diagrams
-- TODO: Add use case diagrams
+- TODO: Add use case diagrams per subsystem

 ## 📄 Service Contracts
 - TODO: Detail the service contracts, including the operations, inputs, outputs, and any preconditions or postconditions.